Skip to main content

 Verify metrics collection

-# Check JMX Scraper logs for successful connection
+# Check the JMX Scraper connected over remote+http

 # Check Collector logs for WildFly metrics